fraserdale/Mesh-account-creator/README.md

 # Mesh-account-creator
 Account creator for mesh group.
-Size, JDsport and FootPatrol
+Size, JDsport and FootPatrol For multiple accounts created, they are wrote to an external file.

 ## Single account:
 For single account creation, enter email desired in config.json